The Day Janis Joplin Died

 Listen to Janis Joplin's 'Me and Bobby McGee'

 "Janis is lying in an awkward position, her head and shoulder wedged against the bed and the bedside table.
 In her hand, there are four dollar bills and two quarters.
 On the side table, there's a pack of Marlboros.

-A few months before her death, Joplin explained her motivations.
-"All my life I just wanted to be a beatnik," Joplin said in Piece of My Heart: A Portrait of Janis Joplin.
+Joplin had actually explained her motivations, just a few months before her death.
+"All my life I just wanted to be a beatnik," she said in Piece of My Heart: A Portrait of Janis Joplin.
 "Meet all the heavies, get stoned, get laid, have a good time.
 That's all I ever wanted.
 Except I knew I had a good voice and I could always get a couple of beers off of it.
 All of a sudden someone threw me in this rock 'n' roll band.
 They threw these musicians at me, man, and the sound was coming from behind.
-The bass was charging me.
-And I decided then and there that that was it.
+The bass was charging me – and I decided then and there that that was it.
 I never wanted to do anything else."

 Dr. Thomas Noguchi, the Los Angeles County Coroner, ruled that Joplin's death was caused by an accidental drug overdose.
 Joplin was 27 years old.
 A private funeral service attended by family members was held on Oct.
 7. Joplin was cremated; on Oct.
 13 her ashes were scattered over the Pacific Ocean and along Stinson Beach in Northern California